2021WPL1/Groep3ProjectWPL1/README.md

 ### GitHub Use Conventions

+> Ieder student plaatst in de code (///) zijn naam bij de methode(s) die hij/zij heeft ontwikkeld.

 Code and comments will be written in english: [coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)

 New branches start from *shadowTesting*.
 Branches are named after the functionaility you're trying to implement.

 Merging your branch with *shadowTesting*:
+1. Did you add a summary?
+Did you add your name to your method?
-1. Commit your branch
+2. Commit your branch
-2. If necessary, stash changes
+3. If necessary, stash changes
-3. Pull *shadowTesting*
+4. Pull *shadowTesting*
-4. If necessary, stash changes
+5. If necessary, stash changes
-5. Merge *shadowTesting* into your current branch
+6. Merge *shadowTesting* into your current branch
-6. Resolve conflicts
+7. Resolve conflicts
-7. Commit
+8. Commit
-8. **Does your code work?**
+9. **Does your code work?**
     * YES: stash changes if necessary, then push
     * NO: fix it, go back to 1.